 - Potts -

 If any of these names/combos look familiar contact me and we can compare!
 Maybe we are relatives! :)

-I am currently studying in Stillwater, OK.
+I am currently living in southeastern NC.

 *I have added some burial unknown entries.
 I will delete my entries when someone finds the cemeteries and posts!
 Just let me know. :)